tmortimer23/LabelVision/README.md

 ## Usage

-Using LabelVision is actually quite simple and there are a minimal amount of controls.
+Using LabelVision is quite simple and there are a minimal amount of controls.
 If you've launched the program correctly you should see what is displayed below.

 ![home](home.JPG)